Dr. Zed Blanco

 - Morally Ambiguous Doctorate: Turns out he's a bad guy... who knew?

-- Ninja Pirate Zombie Robot: By the end of the Borderlands 1 storyline, he's a twice-undead cyborg physician.
+- Ninja Pirate Zombie Robot: By the end of the first Borderlands storyline, he's a twice-undead cyborg physician.

 - Obviously Evil: He's not even really trying to hide it.
 The time he made the Vault Hunters wait while he lowered his hand-cranked elevator, forcing them to fight off a massive horde of zombies, going so far as to drop the counter-weight twice comes to mind.